PhilippeW83440/SDCND/CarND-VehicleDetection-P5/writeup_philippew.md

 The implementation is fast: around 25 fps (on my PC: iCore7 + GPU GTX 890 TI).
 So much faster than a typical HOG+SVM CV approach while enabling to detect vehicules in both directions and is comparable to existing DL detection frameworks in terms of speed and ability to detect vehicles at different scales.

 In terms of write up, I am following the proposed rubric points template.
 Even if it was initially targetted for the HOG+SVM CV approach, appart for some specific details, eg the use of HOG features, in terms of steps and project breakdowns and implmentation there is a 1-1 correspondance between the HOG+SVM CV approach and the Deep Learning CNN detection approach presented here.

 ###Histogram of Oriented Gradients (HOG)

 ####1.
 Explain how (and identify where in your code) you extracted HOG features from the training images.

-The code for this step is contained in the first code cells of the IPython notebook.

-I started by reading in all the `vehicle` and `non-vehicle` images.
-Here is an example of one of each of the `vehicle` and `non-vehicle` classes:

-![alt text][image1]

 Now this is one of the interest of DL approaches, you do not have to hand design specific features.
 It usualy can deal with raw pixels.
 So the input here is a standard RGB image/pixels.
 Apart from mean-var normalization no specific pre-processing or features extraction is performed.

+The code for this step is contained in the first code cell of the IPython notebook (or in lines # through # of the file called `some_file.py`).

+I started by reading in all the `vehicle` and `non-vehicle` images.
+Here is an example of one of each of the `vehicle` and `non-vehicle` classes:

+![alt text][image1]

 ####2.
 Explain how you settled on your final choice of HOG parameters.